resbaz/nectar-cloud-lessons/Planning/Lessons.md

 By the end of this lesson, participants will be able to securely access a running VM via ssh (without using passwords).
 They will also be able to update their Ubuntu/Debian based VM's to the latest versions of the installed software, and know how to add and remove rules to their security groups, hence blocking and allowing access to the VM.

+They need to know that different operating systems have different package managers: and that the commands we use are specific to the Ubuntu operating system in play.

 ## Motivation